 Development and refinement of the Cancer Behavior Inventory (CBI; Merluzzi & Martinez Sanchez, 1997; Merluzzi et al., 2001; Heitzmann, Merluzzi et al., 2011), a widely-used measure of self-efficacy for coping with cancer.
 The CBI has been translated into many languages.
-All versions of the CBI including Version 3.0 (Merluzzi et al., in press) are available on the Lab for Psychooncology Research website.
+All versions of the CBI including Version 3.0 (Merluzzi et al., 2018) are available on the Lab for Psychooncology Research website.

 Survivorship and Transition to Survivorship

 Development of a stage-based model of the transition from cancer treatment to cancer survivorship (Philip, Merluzzi, Zhang et al., 2013; Merluzzi et al, 2016; Philip & Merluzzi, 2016) that includes the analysis of the many issues involved in the transition to survivorship such as anxiety over uncertainty, barriers to help-seeking, and the dynamics of resources such as self-efficacy for coping and social support.

 "Letting Go" - Religious/Spiritual Perspectives on Relinquishing Control

 Integration of modern psychological theory with traditional approaches to religious/spiritual coping in persons with cancer (Nairn & Merluzzi, 2003; Merluzzi, 2007; Howsepian & Merluzzi, 2009; Sherman, Merluzzi et al, 2015).
 Current projects focus on the historical, conceptual and practical aspects of relinquishing control or “letting go” (Merluzzi & Philip, 2017; Serpentini, Capovilla, & Merluzzi, 2016).